Nicolai Poliakoff: Culture

-Technically, Coco is an Auguste, the foolish character who is always on the receiving end of buckets of water and custard pies.
+Coco is an Auguste, the foolish character who is always on the receiving end of buckets of water and custard pies.
 The Auguste often works with the more clever white-faced clown, who always gets the better of him.

 Honours

 Poliakoff was appointed an honorary member of the Association of Jewish Ex-Servicemen and Women.
 In 1963 he was appointed an Officer of the Most Excellent Order of the British Empire (OBE) for this work by Queen Elizabeth II.

 Legacy

 His eldest son, Michael, a longtime circus "Producing Clown", creator of a much imitated "soap gag" entree, and the Clown who designed the post 1960's Ronald McDonald, was by then already using the "Coco" moniker.
 Michael had made his debut in the ring at 17, as "Coconut" and his sister Helen as "Cocotina" ('cocos' being the Spanish word for grinning face and applied to the coconut because of the three marks on its shell).
 Michael's Coco the Clown was inducted into the International Clown Hall of Fame in 1991.

 As well as Michael, Poliakoff had five other children with wife Valentina: Helen, Nadia, Sascha, Olga, and Tamara.
 Tamara was the founder, along with her husband Ali Hassani, of the first circus in the United Kingdom not to use performing animals.